-People Update

-As Hinkley Point C moves into peak construction and the workforce grows, we will be working with Somerset Council and wider community groups to ensure that we continue to limit any impact on the local area.

-Wider benefits continue to grow;

-- Around 40% of our workforce are local - 1300 apprentices trained so far with c.70 percent coming from the local area. - £5 billion has been spent with thousands of local businesses from across the South West - Centres of Excellence are fully operational and will support the next generation.
+People Update • As Hinkley Point C moves into peak construction and the workforce grows, we will be working with Somerset Council and wider community groups to ensure that we continue to limit any impact on the local area.
+Wider benefits continue to grow; - Almost 40% of our workforce are local - 1300 apprentices trained so far with c.70 percent coming from the local area. - £5 billion has been spent with thousands of local businesses from across the South West - Centres of Excellence are fully operational and will support the next generation.
+A new advertising campaign is highlighting some of the 'local heroes' who have been forging careers at HPC.